jaimebv/EDF-Port-FreeRTOS/README.md

 ## 🛠️ Implementing EDF on FreeRTOS

 The idea is simple: Create a new ready list where tasks are put in priority order.
-The list should contain tasks ordered by increasing deadline time, where positions in the list represent the tasks priorities.
-The task priority (and thus the list) are updated at each system tick.
-Therefore, the task with the earliest deadline, will be the first in the list, so the scheduler gets it and gives it processing time.
-In case a new task has a closer deadline, the list will be updated and a context switch should occur.
+The list should contain tasks ordered by increasing deadline time, where positions in the list represent the tasks' priorities.
+The task priority (and thus the list) is updated at each system tick.
+Therefore, the task with the earliest deadline will be the first in the list, so the scheduler gets it and gives it processing time.
+In case a new task has a closer deadline, the list will be updated, and a context switch should occur.

 We’ll keep the vanilla kernel intact and guard EDF changes with: